Alaia Nails and Beauty

 Based in Longsight, Manchester, Alaia Nails and Beauty has a plethora of beauty services from hair-styling/removal, massages, nails, face and body spa days.
 Owner Lidia Miguel, 21, is both a student and businesswoman, whose journey in business inspired the conception of Alaia.

 Having made the choice of taking a gap year from Manchester Metropolitan University (MMU), studying Accounting and Finance, Lidia decided to start her own business.
 With the job market saturated with graduates without experience, Lidia decided to utilise the year to her advantage, by gaining the experience required by employers post-university and open a beauty parlour.

 “I had a previous business of a swimwear line and I really enjoyed marketing that.
 I have always wanted to open a beauty parlour that’s a one-stop shop.
 Where I can get every single thing done under one roof”, she told TNT.

 Balancing university and running the business has not been easy.
-However Lidia has her parents to thank for the prior knowledge she had regarding the challenges that running a business bring.
-Originally from Portugal, the entrepreneur’s parents are business owners.
-Who “have always run businesses” and have instilled in her an ethos inclusive of the lessons they learnt in their own respective industries.
+However, Lidia has her parents to thank for the prior knowledge she had regarding the challenges that running a business brings.
+Originally from Portugal, the entrepreneur’s parents are business owners, who “have always run businesses” and have instilled in her an ethos inclusive of the lessons they learnt in their own respective industries.